adetaylor/browser-learning/docs/exercise4a.md

 Imagine you're a website operator who wants to deceive the browser user or cause them harm.
 Muahahaha.

 Find a way to do that!
-There is a bug hidden in the browser.
+There are several bugs hidden in the browser.

 Any of the following counts as a success:

-* Any way you can *crash* the browser, that is, cause it to exit without the user asking for it to exit.]
+* Any way you can *crash* the browser, that is, cause it to exit without the user asking for it to exit.
 * A way you can make the user think they're looking at one website when they're actually looking at another.
 (Imagine visiting a website showing the bank account details of somebody you're paying.)